jazir555/GamesDows/README.md

 What remains to be fixed:

 1. Completely suppressing the taskbar when Windows Explorer automatically launches.
-The taskbar displays for a second when Explorer starts, which makes it appear inside game mode for a second, and then it disappears.
+The taskbar displays for a second when Explorer starts, which makes it appear over the Big Picture UI for a second, and then it disappears.
 This is not intended behavior, and it is visually distracting.

 2. Disabling the Windows welcome screen entirely.
 The Boot logo is removed, and the script is set to log the user account which ran the script in automatically.